ananthu-aniraj/pdiscoformer/training_instructions.md

 ### Recommended Batch Sizes
 - For models trained on CUB/NABirds, we recommend using a batch size of 32 (or higher).
 - For models trained on PartImageNet OOD, PartImageNet Seg, and Flowers102 we recommend using a batch size of 128 (or higher).
 - In case these batch sizes do not fit in the GPU memory, you can use gradient accumulation to simulate a higher batch size.
 For example, if you have 1 GPU which can only fit a batch size of 16, you can set the `--gradient_accumulation_steps` parameter to 2 to simulate a batch size of 32.
+In this case, please use the learning rate corresponding to the batch size of 16.

 ## Experiment Tracking